-Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
+If this product comes in contact with eyes: Eye Contact Wash out immediately with water.
 If irritation continues, seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
 For THERMAL burns: Do not remove contact lens Lay victim down, on stretcher if available and pad BOTH eyes, make sure dressing does not press on the injured eye by placing thick pads under dressing, above and below the eye.
 Seek urgent medical assistance, or transport to hospital.
-Skin Contact If skin or hair contact occurs: > Flush skin and hair wihr running water (and soap if available).
+Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
-In case of burns: > Immediately apply cold water to burn either by immersion or wrapping with saturated clean cloth. > Do not break blister or remove solidified material. > Quickly cover wound with dressing or clean cloth to help prevent infection and to ease pain. > For large burns, sheets, towels or pillow slips are ideal; leave holes for eyes, nose and mouth. > Do not apply ointments, oils, butter, etc. to a burn under any circumstances. > Water may be given in small quantities if the person is conscious. > Alcohol is not to be given under any circumstances. > Reassure. > Treat for shock by keeping the person warm and in a lying position.
-Seek medical aid and advise medical personnel in advance of the cause and extent of the injury and the estimated time of arrival of the patient.
-For first-degree burns (affecting top layer of skin) > Hold burned skin under cool (not cod) running water or immerse in cool water until pain subsides. > Use compresses if running water is not available. > Cover with sterile non-adhesive bandage or clean cloth. > Do NOT apply butter or ointments; this may cause infection.
-Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.
+In case of burns: Immediately apply cold water to burn either by immersion or wrapping with saturated clean cloth.
+Do not breaw blister or remove solidified material.
+Quickly cover wound with dressing or clean cloth to help prevent infection and to ease pain.
+For large burns, sheets, towels or pillow slips are ideal; leave holes for eyes, nose and mouth.
+Do not apply ointments, oils, butter, etc. to a burn under any circumstances.
+Water may be given in small quantities if the person is conscious.
+Alcohol is not to be given under any circumstances.
+Reassure.
+Treat for shock by keeping the person warm and in a lying position.
+See k medical aid and advise medical personnel in advance of the cause and extent of the injury and the estimated time of arrival of the patient.
+For first-degree burns (affecting top layer of skin) Hold burned skin under cool (not codd) running water or immerse in cool water until pain subsides.
+Use compresses if running water is not available.
+Cover with sterile non-adhesive bandage or clean cloth. bo NOT apply butter or ointments; this may cause infection.
+Give over-the counter pain reliversif pain increases or swelling, redness, fever occur.
+For second-degree burns (affecting top two layers of skin) Cool the burn by immerse in cold running water for 10-15 minutes. bo NOT apply ice as this may lower body temperature and cause further damage. bo NOT apply ice as this may lower body temperature and cause further damage. bo NOT apply ice as this may lower body temperature and cause further damage. bo NOT apply ice as this may lower body temperature and cause further damage. bo NOT apply ice as this may lower body temperat

-Elevate burn area above heart level, if possible. · Cover the person with coat or blanket.
+Elevate burn area above heart level, if possible. • Cover the person with coat or blanket.
 Seek medical assistance.
 For third-degree burns Seek immediate medical or emergency assistance.
-In the mean time: • Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound. • Separate burned toes and fingers with dry, sterile dressings.
-Do not soak burn in water or apply ointments or butter; this may cause infection.
+In the mean time: • Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound. • Separate burned toes and fingers with dry, sterile dressings. • Do not soak burn in water or apply ointments or butter; this may cause infection.
 To prevent shock see above.
 For an airway burn, do not place pillow under the person's head when the person is lying down.
 This can close the airway. • Have a person with a facial burn sit up. • Check pulse and breathing to monitor for shock until emergency help arrives.
 If dust is inhaled, remove from contaminated area. • Encourage patient to blow nose to ensure clear breathing passages.
-Inhalation Ask patient to rinse mouth with water but to not drink water.
-Seek immediate medical attention.
-Immediately give a glass of water.
+Inhalation Ask patient to rinse mouth with water but to not drink water. • Seek immediate medical attention. ▶ Immediately give a glass of water.
 Ingestion First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.